w3c/wai-video-standards-and-benefits/index.md

 ---
 # Translation instructions are after the "#" character in this first section.
-(They are comments that do not show up in the web page.)
+They are comments that do not show up in the web page.
+You do not need to translate the instructions after #.
 title: "Video Introduction to Web Accessibility and W3C Standards"   # Do not translate "title:".
 Do translate the text after "title:".
 nav_title: "Video Introduction" # A short title that is used in the navigation
 lang: en   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry